MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/security-and-privacy.md

 Community Training can ensure that in case of unforeseen failures and disasters, your data – which includes all your content, user data, and other branding assets - is safe and secure.

-Since Community Training is a managed application, backup and replication are not enabled by default.
+The backup and replication are not enabled by default.
 Customers can enable backup/replication of the data to the data center region of their choice at installation.

 <!--